-If you upgraded to iCloud Drive and you're using OS X Yosemite, you can copy your files from the iCloud Drive folder in Finder.
+If you're using OS X Yosemite or later, you can copy your files from the iCloud Drive folder in Finder.
 If you created a document with a third-party app and you don't see it in Finder, contact the app developer to learn how to copy that app's data.

 Copy files from the Files app on your iPhone, iPad, or iPod touch

 If you have iOS 11 or later, use these steps to send copies of files stored in iCloud Drive.

 - Open the Files app on your iPhone, iPad, or iPod touch.